Welcome to the website of

 The intention of this website is to share with you our beautiful Church in Crook and let you know what is going on by explaining to you all aspects of our parish life and the community around us.
 Included in "Our Church" page is a link to a brief history of Our Lady Immaculate & St. Cuthbert's if you would like to read how and when the church was built.

-Following the announcement in February of the 18 new partnerships across the Diocese we are now able to provide more details about how these partnerships will work.
+Following the announcement in February 2017 of the 18 new partnerships across the Diocese we are now able to provide more details about how these partnerships are working.
 The document 'Partnership Matters sets out a vision of what a Partnership could be.
-Please see the link to the Diocesan project Partnership Matters 2nd Edition to read about the latest update.
+Please see the link to the Diocesan project Partnership Matters 5th Edition to read about the latest update.
 Our partnership is area E2 THE ESCOMB PARTNERSHIP.
 If you would like to see which churches are in our partnership, please click on Escomb

 WEEKLY PARTNERSHIP NOTE

-Please read this week's Weekly Escomb Partnership Note for Sunday 10th December (Second Sunday of Advent)
+Please read this week's Weekly Escomb Partnership Note for Sunday 22nd April (4th Sunday of Easter (B).

 OUR LADY IMMACULATE & ST. CUTHBERT'S CEMETERY: if anyone would like information about existing graves in the cemetery, please email firstname.lastname@example.org for further details.